Romance Philology (advanced)

 Assessment methods and Criteria

 The oral exam will be a survey of the topics discussed during the course.
-It is aimed at assessing a student's knowledge of literary history, textual philology and linguistics.
+It is aimed at assessing the student's knowledge of literary history, textual philology and linguistics.
 The exam always begins with the translation of one of the passages analysed during the course; it is necessary for any student to be able to provide a sensible translation in order to pass the exam.

 Marks are out of 30.
 The minimum grade in order to pass the exam is 18/30.